-Vail is close to numerous other fun and welcoming Colorado towns and destinations, and while there are plenty of things to do in Vail, you may also consider heading to Avon, Beaver Creek Village, Aspen the famous ski resort town, Leadville, and Breckenridge (one of my favorites) to explore them, too, during your visit.
+Vail is close to numerous other fun and welcoming Colorado towns and destinations.
+While there are plenty of things to do in Vail, you may also consider heading to Avon, Beaver Creek Village, Aspen, the famous ski resort town, Leadville, and Breckenridge (one of my favorites) to explore them, too, during your visit.

 If you do decide to get out there and check out other nearby places, then you might like this Vail & Breckenridge Smartphone Audio Tour from GetYourGuide.com to guide you and narrate your trip.